albertovalverde/LeRobot-Federated-Robotics/README.md

 ## Broader Applications of Federated Learning

-Federated learning can be applied to any device, system, or application where privacy is crucial, including healthcare and personal spaces. **It is particularly promising for the legal field**, such as **jurisprudence**, where privacy concerns are paramount but technological advancements are necessary.
+Federated learning can be applied to any device, system, or application where privacy is crucial, including healthcare and personal spaces. **It is particularly promising for the legal field**, where privacy concerns are paramount but technological advancements are necessary.
 This approach allows robust model development without compromising sensitive data, offering a solution to balance privacy with progress in critical sectors.

 ## 1. Client: `client_app.py`